wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 DOCGeneral@wisconsin.gov

-Maryland Inmate information can also be found with third-party websites that provide such services.
-The websites manage a registry of inmates in Maryland state prisons and provide such information to the public via a search tool.
+Wisconsin Inmate information can also be found with third-party websites that provide such services.
+The websites manage a registry of inmates in Wisconsin state prisons and provide such information to the public via a search tool.

 Are Incarceration Records Public in Wisconsin?